 - The first thing you should do when you suspect any transmission problem is to check the transmission fluid level and condition.
 The engine should be running with the transmission in “PARK.”
 With Chrysler products, check level with the transmission in “NEUTRAL” with the parking brake set and engine running.
-Tip: Always insert the dipstick 2 or 3 times, look at both sides, and check for a consistent reading.
+Always insert the fluid dipstick 2 or 3 times and look at both sides to check for a consistent reading.

 - There are numerous transmission seals, gaskets, and o-rings that can leak.
 Therefore, a visual inspection is necessary to determine leak sources before an estimate for repair can be made.

 If the fluid level is okay, and you still have a problem…

 Check for any transmission related linkage, vacuum hoses, or electrical connections that may be lose or disconnected.
 One of the most common problems are corroded battery terminal connections.